 Review work, for example in Year 7, would mean choosing one subject a night to read through notes for 10 minutes and then spending another 10 minutes quizzing themselves or getting someone else to do it.

 As children get older, the number of subjects they will review per night or the time spent on a particular subject could increase.
 The idea is that over time your child will review all their subjects regularly, not just what they have done that day, but topics they have done several weeks and even months before.

 That way, whatever their academic ability in a subject, their knowledge and confidence in a subject will increase.

 Our staff will periodically give children specific review tasks, so it is clear to parents and pupils what they can review.
 For example, learn five significant dates in the Middle Ages for history, or five key terms that help explain Islam in philosophy - but we encourage children to also review subjects or topics that they find challenging.

 If a member of staff, particularly at GCSE, wishes to continue to set ‘traditional’ homework in the form of worksheets, reading, essay writing, exam questions and such like they may do so.
 Moreover, some departments use online platforms for homework for example Hegarty Maths and Textivate in Spanish and French.
 Please inform your child’s Form Tutor, or the teacher concerned, if your child does not have Internet access so alternate work can be provided.

-If your child is regularly failing to complete specific set homework or getting low quiz marks, over a serious of lessons, in a particular subject the classroom teacher may well contact you to discuss your child’s progress and check they are reviewing work and what they are struggling with.
+If your child is regularly failing to complete specific set homework or getting low quiz marks, over a series of lessons, in a particular subject, the classroom teacher may well contact you to discuss your child’s progress and check they are reviewing work and what they are struggling with.
 Similarly, if they fail to submit a set piece of work you may be contacted to inform you of the issue.
 Please contact the teacher concerned if you're worried about your child’s progress in a subject, or any homework or review work.